BaranBanan/heisprojekt_repo/Exercise 1 (2)/Exercise1.md

 Remember from before where we had no good way of waiting for a goroutine to finish?
 Try sending a "finished"/"worker done" message from the workers back to main on a separate channel.
 If you use different channels for the two threads, you will have to use `select { /*case...*/ }` so that it doesn't matter what order they arrive in, but it is probably easier to have multiple senders on the same channel that is read twice by `main`.

-*Hint: you can "receive and discard" data from a channel by just doing `<-channelName`.*
+*Hint: you can "receive and discard" data from a channel by just doing `<-channelName`.*1

 ---